There are few different ways to watch videos and movies together online in Long-distance relationships. I figure I make a list of ways for people.

 To install simply head to https://www.plex.tv/media-server-downloads/ and download the "media server".
 This will install the server on your windows PC.
 You can access it by clicking system tray on bottom right of your computer near your time and date.
 Once install specify folders where you want Plex to search for content.
 Then invite your friend and set them to view.
 Assuming server says it's reachable under "Remote Access" with no errors you should be golden!
 If you encounter errors look up port forwarding for your router.
 If you need help join our Discord and message me.

 Also you can combine Plex.Tv with the guide above to avoid "port forwarding" and need to sync up, simply watch your movies and screen share your chrome browser to your partner in a call..

 *Streams any content including photos, movies and more.

 *Requires people to "sync up" to watch together.

 *Can stream as much quality as your network can upload.

 *You can share the same content on firestick, rokus and smart TVs so you can watch things in bed or in other rooms, as long as your server stays online.

-*May require port forwarding for your router if you are the host, which may not be possible if you are an on controlled network (College, Company etc..).
+*May require port forwarding for your router if you are the host and need to be able to use plex outside your home network, which may not be possible if you are on a controlled network (College, Company etc..).
 Many guides out there for adding your IP to be forwarded. https://support.plex.tv/articles/200931138-troubleshooting-remote-access/

 *Requires all connected users to have an account, then you need to manually give view access to that user so they can see your library.